New Enterprise Associates

 Series B in 2014

-Rotation Medical Inc. is a medical device company based in Plymouth, Minnesota, specializing in the development of a minimally invasive rotator cuff implant system designed for the treatment of rotator cuff diseases.
-The company's primary product is a collagen scaffold that is affixed to the affected rotator cuff tendon, aimed at managing tendon injuries and providing protection for both small and larger rotator cuff tears.
-Founded in 2009 and initially known as Denali Medical Inc., the company rebranded to Rotation Medical in March 2010.
-As of December 2017, Rotation Medical operates as a subsidiary of Smith & Nephew plc.
+Rotation Medical Inc. is a medical technology company based in Plymouth, Minnesota, that specializes in the development of a minimally invasive rotator cuff implant system aimed at treating rotator cuff disease.
+The company's innovative implant system utilizes a collagen scaffold designed to be affixed to the affected rotator cuff tendon, offering a surgical solution for managing and protecting tendon injuries.
+This system is particularly beneficial for patients with small rotator cuff tears and provides additional protection for those with larger tears.
+Founded in 2009, Rotation Medical was originally known as Denali Medical Inc. before rebranding in March 2010.
+As of December 2017, the company operates as a subsidiary of Smith & Nephew plc.

 CVRx